em-/tinydav/README.txt

 python test/testloader.py

-Unittests will fail with Python 2.7.
+Unittests will not run with Python 3.

 Documentation